learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Question 4

 The average interval that calls come in at a call center is 8 seconds.
+Plot the probability density function for a call happening at each second between 0 and 30 seconds (you can look at intervals of 0.5 seconds only.

 What is the probability that the nexts call will happen in 7 seconds?

 ```python